Die Hauptstadt, Capricorn

 “Stein, take point at the entrance,” Werner ordered, ignoring Gilbert’s remark.

 Once Stein complied and stationed himself there, Werner assessed the others.
 Nico was helping Kleine—who was sporting a gash on his upper arm—up to his feet.
 Brandt was reloading a pistol while searching an officer’s body for weapons.
 Fischer was pressed up against the opposite wall, still motionless and tense.
-Heimler—was kneeling in front of Captain Weingartner whose chest was soaked in red.
+Heimler—was kneeling in front of Hauptmann Weingartner whose chest was soaked in red.
 A glass shard painted in the same color rested beside his leg.
 A misstep.

 “Nico!
 Brandt!”
 Werner shouted, approaching the older men.